 The final big influence the team brought back from Norway was rosemaling.

 3. Rosemaling is a traditional Norwegian art form

 Rosemaling literally means “decorative painting,” and it’s everywhere in Frozen.
 Almost every surface has some decorative painting or patterns on it.
 Everything from walls to the clothing.
 It’s not something I probably would have noticed without it being pointed out, but it’s these little details that make the world of “Frozen” seem so alive.

 4. There are trolls in Frozen

 Magical trolls?
-Norway inspired setting?
-I’d be willing to bet there’s at least been a meeting at Imagineering about the possibility of Norway’s Maelstrom ride at Epcot getting a Frozen upgrade, especially with lead characters Anna and Elsa already meeting guests there.
+Norway-inspired setting?
+I’d be willing to bet there’s at least been a meeting at Imagineering about the possibility of Norway’s Maelstrom ride at EPCOT getting a Frozen upgrade, especially with lead characters Anna and Elsa already meeting Guests there.

 A visit to a motion capture stage revealed several Disney technical artists who explained the process of developing the most realistic computer-generated snow you’ve ever seen.
 Appropriately named Matterhorn, the advanced snow simulation behaves exactly like the real thing.
 Designed specifically for “Frozen,” it amazingly captures all of the elements of real snow.
 They showed us a demo of a snowball rolling down a snowy hill.
-It grew larger as it picked up a layer of snow on the way down the hill and broke apart realistically as it hit the bottom.
+It grew larger as it picked up a layer of snow on the way down the hill and broke apart realistically as it hit bottom.

 They even prepared a special snow demo for Inside the Magic to illustrate what they can do with the simulation: